Temperature

 Output

-Apply a color from our own gradient.
+Applying a custom color gradient.

 precision mediump float;